Guides

 👍

-Two virtual appliances (VAs) are required per Umbrella site.
+Two virtual appliances (VAs) are required for each Umbrella site.
 It is critical that these VAs are not cloned or copied in any way.
 Each VA must be set up and configured manually.

 Prerequisites